MIS - Development Process

 The technology requirement for an information system can be categorized as:

-Enterprise software - these are software system like ERP, SCM, Human Resource Management etc. that fulfills the needs and objectives of the organizations
+Enterprise software - These are software system like ERP, SCM, Human Resource Management, etc. that fulfill the needs and objectives of the organizations.

 The system should be fully tested for errors before being fully operational.